 [WHAT'S IN A NAME?
 I've heard the nickname "Bubba" for most of my life.
 It seems to be an affectionate term meaning "little brother".
 When I first discovered Bubber Johnson, in the dim mists of my past, I had never encountered that spelling before and wrote it off as an anomaly.
 Boy, was I wrong.
 As soon as I started my research, I realized that, not only was "Bubber" a very common alternate spelling, but "Bubber Johnson" was actually a fairly common name.
 Examples include a golfer, a minor league ball player, and even a politician.
 Even worse, there was a violent career criminal in Raleigh, North Carolina named Bubber Johnson, who was constantly being arrested from at least 1944 through 1963.]

 Robert Edward Johnson was born in Winston-Salem, North Carolina to Edward Johnson and Annabelle (or Annie Bell) Murrell.
 When he registered with Social Security in August 1937, he gave his birthdate as August 15, 1919; when he registered for the draft in February 1942, he told them he was born on August 15, 1921.
 The latter is the real date; he wasn't in the 1920 census.
-I guess he didn't like "Robert" all that much, he seems to have only used it on those two registrations.
+I guess he didn't like "Robert" all that much, he seems to have only used it on those two registrations (and the 1950 census).
 The rest of the time, he was usually just "Edward Johnson".
 Interestingly, in May 1957, he registered his name as "Bubber Johnson" with Social Security.